The Best Car Insurance in South Dakota for 2022

 Only former and current military members qualify for USAA policies

-- Bundling discount: Combining car insurance with renters or home insurance qualifies you for a discount with USAA.
+- Bundling Discount: Combining car insurance with renters or home insurance qualifies you for a discount with this insurer.

-- Loyalty discount: Policyholders qualify for lower premiums by sticking with USAA for a long period.
+- Loyalty Discount: Policyholders qualify for lower premiums by staying with USAA for a long period.

-- Accident forgiveness: If you remain accident-free for five years, your policy rates will not increase after your first at-fault accident.
+- Accident Forgiveness: If you remain accident-free for five years, your insurance rates will not go up after your first at-fault accident.

-- Rideshare coverage: If your standard coverage does not include rideshare insurance, USAA covers you for as little as $6 per month.
+- Rideshare Coverage: If your standard coverage does not include rideshare insurance, USAA can cover you for as little as $6 per month.
 This provides coverage while you’re waiting for a rideshare request.

 Best Car Insurance in South Dakota for Those With New Cars

-The new car replacement coverage does not form part of the standard car insurance policy.
-That means you will need to pay an additional fee to get it.
+However, new car replacement coverage is not part of the standard car insurance policy.
+You will need to pay an additional fee to get it.

 MoneyGeek’s Pick: Allstate